 For years, scientists have warned us that man-made global warming is happening at a very fast pace.
 Last year, the Intergovernmental Panel on Climate Change (IPCC) made clear that our window of opportunity to avoid an excessive increase in global temperature is closing fast.
 News flashes about a burning Amazon forest, and more recently, scenes of burning land and beach evacuations of inhabitants by warships in Australia, are making people much more aware of the dire consequence climate change will have for the planet.

 What is sustainable finance?

-Limiting global warming requires us to fundamentally re-think and re-tool large parts of our economy to make sure it becomes carbon-neutral as fast as possible.
-This requires us to mobilise vast sums of money (in the trillions) to ensure the following:
+Limiting global warming requires us to fundamentally re-think and re-tool large parts of our economy to make sure it becomes carbon neutral as quickly as possible.
+This requires us to mobilise vast sums of money (in the trillions) to ensure we can enact the following:

 - upgrade existing infrastructure such as housing, office buildings and factories,

 - finance research and innovation in new low-carbon technologies,

 - scale up existing technologies such as wind farms, solar panels and hydrogen or as yet undeveloped technologies.